securityscience/DevSecOps-Github-Actions/Authentication-Authorization-Design/mTLS/mTLS.md

             return
         }

-        // Default handling for server trust (you can pin here) completionHandler(.performDefaultHandling, nil)
+        // Default handling for server trust (a developer can pin here) completionHandler(.performDefaultHandling, nil)
     }
 }